HN721/fgo24-dom-fetching/readme.md

-# Fetch Api
+# Rick and Morty Application

-Learn how to fetch Api
+This repo contains the source code of the Rick Morty Application using JavaScript DOM and Fetch API , learn how to see more deeply about how DOM works and explore the concept of JavaScript.

 ## Preview